 For every assignment, you have a certain required number of reviews to complete by the end of the reviewing deadline.
-In order for you to receive credit for the review, you must respond to ALL of the commenting and rating prompts before pressing Submit.
+In order for you to receive credit for the review, you must respond to ALL of the comment and rating prompts before pressing Submit.

-Step-By-Step Reviewing Guide
+Step-by-Step Reviewing Guide